danangsw/nodejs-docker-basic/README.md

 - [**How To Migrate a Docker Compose Workflow to Kubernetes**](https://www.digitalocean.com/community/tutorials/how-to-migrate-a-docker-compose-workflow-to-kubernetes)
 - Completing the series of tutorial [**From Containers to Kubernetes with Node.js**](https://www.digitalocean.com/community/tutorial_series/from-containers-to-kubernetes-with-node-js).
 The series also includes information on deploying your app with Docker Compose using an Nginx reverse proxy and Let’s Encrypt.

-If you are interested in other Docker-related topics, please see our complete library of [Docker tutorials](https://www.digitalocean.com/community/tags/docker/tutorials).
+If you are interested in other Docker-related topics, here is the [Docker tutorials](https://www.digitalocean.com/community/tags/docker/tutorials) for recommended reading.